Dingjia-Lin/dingjia-lin.github.io/content/authors/author/_index.md

     year: 2017-2018

   - course: Bachelor of Engineering
-    institution: Chongqing University of Posts and Telecommunications, China, College of Communication and Information Engineering Communication Engineering, Major in Communication Engineering
+    institution: Chongqing University of Posts and Telecommunications, China, College of Communication and Information Engineering, Communication Engineering
     year: 2013-2017

 # Social/Academic Networking